 To be truly modern, a community must be ‘walkable’, and that requires no motorized vehicles at ground level.
 Public transport and freight delivery will be segregated below ground. (see video)

 This city doesn’t grow beyond 20,000, but similar cities will grow near it, each with their own theme and character.
 Small cities have many advantages with a focus on walking, energy efficiency, wide streets and plazas, covered winter walkways, free subway, live without a car, user friendly parks and recreation, easier policing and emergency services etc.

 What’s wrong with our cities now?

-Simplistically, mixing pedestrians with car and truck traffic is a hindrance to both.
+Certainly, mixing pedestrians with car and truck traffic is a hindrance to both.
 We can’t change that which is done, but in new communities we shouldn’t want to perpetuate a system that we know doesn’t work.
-Cities have developed and evolved over several millennia.
-Evolution is accelerating now, and our transportation is outgrowing our cities, or, is it the reverse?
-Current cities won’t be abandoned, but change is coming.
+Cities are evolving faster now, and transportation can’t keep up.

 How it works.